kpdecker/jsdiff/README.md

 * `Diff.diffChars(oldStr, newStr[, options])` - diffs two blocks of text, treating each character as a token.

+    ("Characters" here means Unicode code points - the elements you get when you loop over a string with a `for ... of ...` loop.)

     Returns a list of [change objects](#change-objects).

     Options